Elections & Registration Information

 IMPORTANT: An out-of-state driver’s license is not an acceptable ID in Wisconsin!
 However, a Wisconsin driver’s license or passport may be expired if the expiration date is after November 8, 2022 (the date of the last federal election).
 There are other forms of acceptable ID for voting purposes; go to: www.bringit.wi.gov.

 In-Person Absentee Voting

 When the ballots arrive, in-person absentee voting is available at the Town Hall during regular office hours or by appointment.
-For the August 9, Partisan Primary Election In-Person Absentee voting is from July 26- August 7, 2022 (no voter registration on August 6&7 per state law).
+Please call the Town Hall for any questions regarding In-Person Absentee Voting.

 Absentee Ballot Requests

 You must be registered to vote in order to receive a ballot.
 The easiest way to request an absentee ballot is by going online to myvote.wi.gov.
 An acceptable proof of identification must accompany the absentee ballot request.
 An absentee ballot request can be made at any time and ballots will be mailed out when available.
 The deadline to request an absentee ballot to be mailed is the Thursday before the election.
-A ballot must be returned to the Town Hall by Election Day.
-Absentee voting on the day before an election is prohibited.
+Absentee ballots must be returned either via mail or in-person to the Town Hall by 8 pm on Election Day.